Scaranman/Portfolio-Site/content/en/project/GuestPass/index.md

 <h3>Questions</h3>

-Some of the questions that I came up were:
+Some of the questions that I came up with were:
 - What happens when a guest is expires?
 - Do we connect a pass to a persons record, or have it be it's own record type?